devopness/devopness/docs/users/credentials/add-gcp-credential.md

     - Pick `JSON` key type
     - Click `CREATE`
 1. A JSON file containing your service account credentials will be downloaded, copy it's content to your clipboard
-1. To add the copied credentials to Devopness see [Add a Cloud Provider Credential](/docs/users/credentials/add-credential)
+1. To add the copied credentials to Devopness see {% mentionPost "/docs/users/credentials/add-credential" %}